italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

     }

 **Steps 19-21 (Credential Response):** The PID/(Q)EAA Provider MUST validate the *DPoP JWT Proof* based on the steps defined in Section 4.3 of (:rfc:`9449`) and whether the *Access Token* is valid and suitable for the requested PID/(Q)EAA.
-It also MUST validate the proof of possession for the key material the new credential SHALL be bound to following the steps in Section 7.2.2 of `OPENID4VCI`_.
+It also MUST validate the proof of possession for the key material the new credential SHALL be bound to, according to `OPENID4VCI`_ Section 7.2.2.
 If all checks succeed, the PID/(Q)EAA Provider creates a new Credential bound to the key material and provide it to the Wallet Instance.
 The Wallet Instance MUST perform the following checks before proceeding with the secure storage of the PID/(Q)EAA:

     1. It MUST check that the PID Credential Response contains all the mandatory parameters and values are validated according to :ref:`Table of the credential response parameters <table_credential_response_claim>`.
     2. It MUST check the PID integrity by verifying the signature using the algorithm specified in the ``alg`` header parameter of SD-JWT (:ref:`PID/(Q)EAA Data Model <pid_eaa_data_model.rst>`) and the public key that is identified using using the ``kid`` header of the SD-JWT.